Sorry, you need to enable JavaScript to visit this website.

 National Talent Programme

 The aim of the National Talent Programme (Nemzeti Tehetség Program) is to support talent development, provide long-term support to talented youth, and promote outstanding talent managed by organisations, communities and programmes in Hungary and beyond.
-In the new government, formed in 2022, the Department of Talents, under the Deputy State Secretariat for Young People, in the Ministry of Culture and Innovation, is responsible for the implementation of this programme.
-(For more information, see sub-chapter 4.4 Inclusive programmes for young people.)
+In the new government, formed in 2022, the Department of Talents, under the Deputy State Secretariat for Young People in the Ministry of Culture and Innovation, is responsible for the implementation of this programme.
+(For more information, see 4.4 Inclusive programmes for young people.)

 Bethlen Gabor Fund